ubccr/ccrdocs/pages/portals/ood.md

 Under the `Files` tab all users will see the `Home Directory` option.
 On the systems this points to `/user/[CCRusername]`.
 If you have access to a shared project or global scratch directory, you will see this in the Files drop down menu.
 You can verify what you should have access to by viewing your [active allocations in ColdFront](coldfront.md) (https://coldfront.ccr.buffalo.edu)

 You can add links to OneDrive and UB Box in the Files app as well.
 You will need to use the command line to setup authentication with your UB Box and/or OneDrive account(s).
-We provide information about using `rclone` to do that [here](../hpc/data-transfer.md#rclone) with an example of setting up a OneDrive link.
+Refer to the documentation(../hpc/data-transfer.md#rclone) about using `rclone` to setup the connections with UB Box and/or OneDrive.
 Once this authentication is setup, you'll see the links in the OnDemand Files app.
 If you've done this setup after logging into OnDemand, you may need to restart the OnDemand web service to see the changes.
 To do so, under the `Help` menu click on `Restart Web Server`

 **OneDrive**
-Follow [these instructions](../hpc/data-transfer.md#using-rclone-with-onedrive) to complete the initial connection with OneDrive using RClone.
+Follow [the OneDrive instructions](../hpc/data-transfer.md#using-rclone-with-onedrive) to complete the initial connection with OneDrive using RClone.

 **UB Box**
-Follow [these instructions](https://rclone.org/box/) to complete the initial connection with UB Box using RClone.
+Follow [the UB Box instructions](https://rclone.org/box/) to complete the initial connection with UB Box using RClone.

 **Globus**
 The `Globus` button in the `Files` app provides easy access to CCR's mapped collections.
 Clicking the button opens a new browser window to the Globus interface and automatically opens the mapped collection associated with the directory you are currently in.
 For example, if you are in your home directory in the `Files` app and click the `Globus` button, you'll be placed in the `UBuffalo - Center for Computational Research Home Directories` mapped collection and you'll see your files.
 If the `Globus` button is greyed out, this means there is no mapped collection associated with that directory.
-For more information about using Globus, [see here](../hpc/data-transfer.md#globus-transfers).
+Refer to the [Globus documentation](../hpc/data-transfer.md#globus-transfers) for more information.

 ### Interactive Apps